Tapped Trail Badge

 Baer Brothers Camp

 Continue your maple adventure at Baer Brothers Maple Camp, a working sugar camp that makes syrup much as it was done for the past century on local farms (with a little new technology mixed in).
 You can watch maple syrup boil over a wood-fired evaporator, learn how to make spotza — a special maple treat — during the sugaring process.
 Each spring, Baer Brothers place 4,000 new taps in their trees as winter ends and spring begins.
-Many of their maple delicacies, including maple cream, sugar, and candy are available for purchase.
+Many of their maple delicacies including maple cream, sugar, candy, and, of course, maple syrup are available for purchase year-round.

 Pine Grill

 It would be great if you could subsist on only maple sugar all day, but it’s time to enjoy a savory lunch.
-Head to Pine Grill, it’s less than 5 miles south of the maple camp.
+Visit Pine Grill, less than 5 miles south of the maple camp.
 In operation since 1941, this family-run restaurant offers a casual dining atmosphere with reasonable prices.
 Its broad menu ranges from crab cakes to some of the finest New York strip steaks.

 Flight 93 National Memorial

-After dining, drive northeast to Flight 93 National Memorial to learn about the 40 passengers and crew members aboard Flight 93 on September 11, 2001, whose actions thwarted hijackers’ plans to fly the plane to Washington, D.C.
+After dining, drive northeast to the Flight 93 National Memorial to learn about the 40 brave passengers and crew members aboard Flight 93 on September 11, 2001, whose actions thwarted hijackers’ plans to crash the plane in Washington, D.C.
 Stroll along the 40 memorial groves and memorial plaza at the crash site and view the exhibits at the visitor center.
-It’s a place to honor the heroes, contemplate their sacrifice, and walk beside their final resting place.
+It’s a place to honor these heroes, contemplate their sacrifice, and pay tribute at their final resting place.

 Whitehorse Brewing

 Cap off your busy day with a cold one at Whitehorse Brewing, where you can relax and grab a bite.
-While you’re there, try their Maple’s Last Run and Sugar Camp Saison brews while they are still in season.
-Both brews pay tribute to the area’s maple-tapping tradition and are infused with maple syrup from local farms!
+While you’re there, try their maple-inspired brews while they are still in season to pay tribute to the area’s maple-tapping and maple syrup-making traditions happening at local farms!

 Yoder’s Guest House

 As the day draws to a close, it’s time to curl up and rest for tomorrow’s big adventure.
-Luckily, it’s only a quick drive to Yoder’s Guest House, a cozy turn-of-the-century bed and breakfast on the Great Allegheny Passage.
+Luckily, it’s a quick drive to Yoder’s Guest House, a cozy turn-of-the-century bed and breakfast on the Great Allegheny Passage.
 Not quite ready to turn in?
 Unwind with a book in the doctor’s library, play games in the dining room, or mingle with other guests.
-Make a note to sip your morning coffee on their spacious front porch lounge, and to pay their newly added bakery a visit.
+Make a note to sip your morning coffee on their spacious front porch lounge.
+A number of their delicious breakfast selections are served with locally produced maple syrup!

 Additional nearby accommodations less than half an hour from Whitehorse Brewing include: Levi Deal Mansion Bed & Breakfast, which was once home to local coal and timber baron Levi Deal and his family; and Huddleson Court, whose rooms, suites, and cottages echo a rural environment, offering a closeness to the natural beauty of the Laurel Highlands